Maclenn77/Website-SF-Summit/README.md

 ## Legal info

-This project uses the design of Cindy Shin, that is licensed by CC 4.0.
+This project uses the design of Cindy Shin, which is licensed by CC 4.0.

 You can share and remix this design, but:

-- You must give appropiate attribution to the author.
+- You must give appropriate attribution to the author.

 - You may not use the material for commercial purposes.